 Don’t let that intimidate you.
 Saving up air miles can be fun and easy!
 If you are a frequent traveler for either business or leisure purposes, then you will find information that is well worth making a note of.
 This information easily applies to make your travel habits easier on your wallet.

 Air miles are points that are used towards booking flights.
 They often go by other names, such as travel points or frequent flyer miles.
 Whichever way you choose to refer to them, they are the same.
 Air miles are a part of various airlines and credit card loyalty programs.
 You can generally accumulate these points by flying or using specific credit cards, often for specific purchases.

 These are the basics of what air miles are.
 There’s more to it, but for now, this is all you need to know to start gaining some miles.

 Airlines offer rewards in their own unique way.
 Their offers differ from the simpler methods by which credit cards grant you air miles.

 To get air miles from airlines, you typically start by signing up for a frequent flyer program.
-You can then rack up points by using this specific airline, at which point they are added to your account.
+You can then rack up points using this specific airline, at which point they are added to your account.

-Airlines are not the best places to aquire air miles from.
+Airlines are not the best places to acquire air miles from.
 Still, if you are traveling the same route often, it would pay off to sign up for that airline’s frequent flyers program for a start.

-While this concept is primarily important to airline air miles, keep it in mind for later.
+While this concept is primarily important to airline air miles, keep it in mind later.
 We will get back to alliances, as there are specific methods by which you can redeem rewards with an alliance through air miles gained elsewhere…